macjunkins/EmberCare-Business/project-management-guide.md

 ## 🎯 Success Definition

-This GitHub project management system succeeds when:
+This GitLab project management system succeeds when:
 1. **Clear Daily Direction:** You always know what to work on next
 2. **Strategic Alignment:** Daily tasks clearly connect to business objectives
 3. **Data-Driven Decisions:** Decision gates supported by tracked metrics